usrname0/BL_EasyCrop/README.md

 ## Manual Installation

-Download the [zip](https://github.com/usrname0/BL_EasyCrop/releases/tag/v1.0.0).
+Download the latest [zip](https://github.com/usrname0/BL_EasyCrop/releases).
 Install it as a zip file like this:

 ![Manual Install 1](./examples/install1.png)